10 Best Off Road Motorcycle Dual Purpose Tires

 Sizing and Load Capacity

 Motorcycle tire sizing is not universal, and dual-purpose bikes span everything from lightweight 250 cc commuters to 1200 cc adventure machines.
 Start by checking your owner’s manual for the exact front and rear sizes, load index, and speed rating.
-A 90/90-21 front paired with a 130/80-17 rear is common on middleweight dual-sports, while larger adventure bikes may need a 110/80B19 front and 140/90-16 or 170/60B-17 rear.
-Never downsize or exceed load ratings to avoid handling issues or premature wear.
-If you ride two-up or carry camping gear, choose a tire with a load index that covers your fully loaded weight, and remember that tube-type and tubeless rims require matching tire construction.
+A 90/90-21 front paired with a 130/80-17 rear is common on middleweight dual-sports, while larger adventure bikes may need a 110/80B19 front and a 140/90-16 or 170/60B-17 rear.
+Never downsize or exceed load ratings; doing so risks vague handling and premature wear.
+If you ride two-up or carry camping gear, choose a load index that comfortably covers your fully loaded weight, and remember that tube-type and tubeless rims require matching tire construction.

 Tread Pattern and Terrain Split

 Dual-purpose tires are often described by their intended terrain split, such as 50/50, 60/40, or 80/20.
-An 80 on-road/20 off-road tire like the IRC GP-1 keeps noise and vibration low during highway commutes while still offering usable grip on hard-packed dirt.
-Conversely, a more aggressive 50/50 or 40/60 pattern, such as the Dunlop D606 or Pirelli MT 21, trades some pavement comfort for far better bite in mud, sand, and rocky trails.
+An 80 on-road/20 off-road tire keeps noise and vibration low during highway commutes while still offering usable grip on hard-packed dirt.
+A more aggressive 50/50 or 40/60 pattern trades some pavement comfort for far better bite in mud, sand, and rocky trails.
 Consider where you actually spend your time.
-If your off-roading is limited to graded gravel roads, a milder tread will last longer and handle rain better.
-If you seek single-track on weekends, prioritize larger tread blocks and deeper voids.
+If your off-roading is limited to graded gravel roads, a milder tread will last longer and channel rain better.
+If you chase single-track on weekends, prioritize larger tread blocks and deeper voids.

 Construction: Bias-Ply vs. Radial